-One of the best things about traveling abroad is getting to do what the locals do!
+One of the best things about traveling abroad is getting to do what the locals do, right?
 Eating what they eat, shopping where they shop and doing the things they enjoy.
 In China these ordinary things can be really interesting and you'll have awesome experiences if you immerse yourself.

-One of my favorite things to do in China was simply walking around the grocery store.
+One of my favorite things to do in China was simply walking around the grocery store (or doing this fun grocery store challenge with my ILP group).
 There were always new things to try and weird things to be found.
-Here are some things you can expect!
+Here are some things you can expect: